iagonuvem/farmer-core-solana/README.md

    - Warehouse/logistics receives fees upon completion.

 ### Secondary
-- Provide events that Farmer Core can ingest to update inventory (append-only).
+- Provide events that katubaya can ingest to update inventory (append-only).
 - Support a future DApp where farmer pubkeys become public profiles and offers become a discoverable market.

 ---

 ## 2. Non-Goals (MVP)
-- No on-chain storage of Farmer Core JSON exports (only pointers/hashes optionally).
+- No on-chain storage of katubaya JSON exports (only pointers/hashes optionally).
 - No on-chain private messaging or address exchange.
 - No automated inventory mutation on-chain (inventory updates are derived off-chain from events).
 - No rankings, social feeds, or reputation.